- Back to Bloody Sunday 100

 exhibition.
 The exhibition provides a factual account of the tragic day through artefacts, documents and photographs.

 The exhibition honours the victims, tells their stories, and provides visitors with a place to reflect and learn more about the events surrounding the darkest day in GAA history.

 Artefacts and documents on display includes letters sent to family members in the aftermath of the shootings, medals from players who played for both Tipperary and Dublin on the day, portraits of those who lost their lives, and personal items belonging to the victims and those in attendance.
-There is also a cymbal from the band that played on the day, which is on loan from the Brother Allen Collection in the Military Archives, as well as a burial register from Glasnevin Cemetery Museum.

 The painting ‘Transilience’, a special commission by the GAA Museum to mark the 100th anniversary of Bloody Sunday, is also on view.
 ‘Transilience’, which means an abrupt change or leap from one state to another, was created by artist David Sweeney, who is a former Dublin GAA senior hurling captain and the GAA’s eLearning Manager at Croke Park.